Pumpkin Seeds vs. Sunflower Seeds — Health Impact and Nutrition Comparison

 The protein found in pumpkin and sunflower seeds is of very high quality, as it includes high levels of all essential amino acids.

-A hundred gram serving of pumpkin seeds contains 19g of protein, while the same serving size of sunflower seeds has 21g of protein.
+A 100-gram serving of pumpkin seeds contains 53.8 grams of carbs, while the same serving of sunflower seeds contains only 20 grams.

 The main sugar found in sunflower seeds is sucrose.